stevencombs/retrocombs.github.io/_posts/mega65/2021-08-28-build-mega65tools-mac.md

 **Table of Contents**

 > {**UPDATES 2021-08-29**}: How to update the build files when changes are made and the addition of a `m65.osx` use example.
-Search for the date to quickly find the changes.
+Search for a date to find the changes.

 <!-- TOC -->